Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation.md

 Tokens are not allowed to start with number or dash characters.

+Tokens may start with consecutive period characters.

 Tokens that start with period are also not allowed to have number or dash characters right after their initial period characters.

+A special kind of token is period character alone.
-Tokens may start with consecutive period characters.
+One or multiple consecutive period characters without any other characters.

 BNF for tokens is as follows: